Federal Perkins Loan Program Borrower's Guide

 A. The loan rehabilitation program is available to defaulted Perkins loan borrowers to re-establish the defaulted loan account to current status, regain Title IV eligibility and remove derogatory remarks from credit bureaus.
-To successfully rehabilitate the loan, the borrower must make nine, on time, consecutive, monthly payments as determined by the Student Loan Office.
+To successfully rehabilitate the loan, the borrower must make nine, on time, consecutive, monthly payments as determined by the Student Loan Repayment Services/Cash Receipts.
 At the end of the nine month period all interest and late charges must be current.
 After successful rehabilitation the default status and history will be removed and credit worthiness will be restored.
 The account will return to regular monthly repayment under the original promissory note.
 A Perkins loan may be rehabilitated only once.
 Perkins loans that have been litigated are not eligible for this benefit.

 Q. WHAT ARE MY DEATH AND TOTAL DISABILITY BENEFITS?